balena-os/jetson-flash/Orin_Flash/README_ALT.md

   - Ensure the flash-rootA partition is unmounted before removing the USB key from your PC
   - IMPORTANT: Flashing balenaOS on the NVME will erase the contents of the device's eMMC as well.
 Please make sure to back-up your data
 - Place the balenaOS unpacked image inside the folder ~/images on your HOST PC.
 This location will be automatically bind-mounted in the container image in the `/data/images/` folder
-- Put the AGX Orin Devkit 64GB in Force Recovery mode
+- Put the AGX Orin Devkit 64GB in Force Recovery mode:
+  1. Make sure you connect the Type-C plug of the data cable to the USB Type-C port used for flashing, which is located next to 40-pin connector.
+  2. While holding the middle Force Recovery button, insert the USB Type-C power supply plug into the USB Type-C port above the DC jack.
+  3. This will turn on the Jetson dev kit in Force Recovery Mode.
+  4. Release the middle Force Recovery button
+  5. Issuing `lsusb` on your PC should show the device in recovery mode, for example: `ID 0955:7023 NVIDIA Corp.
+APX`
 - Insert the USB stick created above in the upper USB port located near the the display port of the AGX Orin Devkit 64GB
 - Navigate to the `Orin_Flash` folder and run the Docker image by executing the `build_and_run.sh` script:
 ```